Review update: 2021 Dodge Durango SRT Hellcat is in a class of one

 On one hand, that sound is great.
 The all-American exhaust note is deep and burbly.
 The 2.4-liter supercharger whines loudly under moderate acceleration, always alerting you of its presence.

 On the other hand, a family road trip became a game of, “Who’s going to complain about the exhaust noise first.”
 The winner was my wife and it took a mere 45 minutes.
 During partial throttle application from 1,500 rpm to about 1,800 rpm, the V-8 emits a resonance that can, admittedly, be annoying.
-It can also vibrate things in the cupholder, which is especially annoying when they’re keys Your family and neighbors might not appreciate the Durango Hellcat.
+It can also vibrate things in the cupholder, which is especially annoying when they’re keys.
+Your family and neighbors might not appreciate the Durango Hellcat.

 2021 Dodge Durango SRT Hellcat